transcom/mymove-docs/docs/dev/tools/Configure-Postico-or-TablePlus-to-connect-to-mymove-DB.md

+# Configure Postico or TablePlus to connect to mymove DB

 If you prefer to use an app to view and update the DB, [Postico](https://eggerapps.at/postico/) and [TablePlus](https://www.tableplus.io/) are popular options.

 ## Postico